 What types of conditions can be treated with veterinary acupuncture?

-Painful conditions such as osteoarthritis, intervertebral disc disease, back pain and tendon/ligament injuries such as cruciate disease are some of the most commonly treated conditions.
+Painful conditions such as arthritis, intervertebral disc disease, back pain and tendon/ligament injuries such as cruciate disease are some of the most commonly treated conditions.
 There are many other conditions that also respond well to TCVM such as urinary incontinence, anhidrosis (non-sweating in horses), post- operative pain and behavior problems such as separation anxiety.
 In the Chinese culture acupuncture is used to maintain wellness as well as to treat disease/ injury.

 How many treatments are needed?

 For wellness care we generally recommend 3-4 treatments per year.
 For horses and dogs that are in hard work and/or showing frequently we recommend having them evaluated every two to three months so that issues can be caught and addressed early, before it causes a performance problem or overt lameness.